Jakob-Bach/AGD-Lab-2019-Task-1/README.md

 ## Baseline Submission

 `CreateBaselineSubmission.R` reads all test data split files from a directory and creates valid submission files by predicting `O` for each test object.

+## Advanced Submission

+`CreateAdvancedSubmission.R` demonstrates a realistic (yet simple) prediction pipeline creating a valid submission.
+Currently this involves:
+- feature creation
+- `xgboost` with default parameters (only number of rounds = trees has to be set by hand)
+- threshold-moving to set prediction threshold based on DMC scoring function